YubicoLabs/passkey-workshop/docs/docs/web-client/api-client.md

 # API client

 To begin our client implementation we will create an interface that will connect to our [relying party API](http://localhost:3002/docs/relying-party/api-def).
-This interface will our React application to make consistently make calls to our relying party API, without having to duplicate code.
+This interface will allow our React application to make calls to our relying party API, without having to create duplicate code.

-The methods, and their associated flows will be covered in detail in the following pages; so for now don't get caught up in the details.
+The methods, and their associated flows will be covered in detail in the following pages, so for now don't get caught up in the details.

 ## Base URL